House Rules and Community Guidelines

 All analysis published on TradingView stays public permanently, neither users nor staff can delete an idea once it’s been published.
 If you don’t agree, DO NOT POST ANALYSIS ON TRADINGVIEW!

 In more detail, working with the financial markets is part art, part science and part luck.
-That means that everyone will sometimes get something wrong.
-The natural instinct is to only show your best - but that’s not really fair, is it?
-Getting better at anything requires to be perfectly honest about successes and failures, with yourself first and foremost.
-Think of it as a journal - when you publish some analysis, you can come back weeks, months or years later, and learn from it.
+This means that people will sometimes get things wrong.
+Our natural instinct is to only show our best, but that’s not really fair, is it?
+Getting better at something requires transparency and healthy discussion of our successes and failures in an honest way, but also a discussion with ourselves first and foremost.
+Think of it as a journal; when you publish an analysis, you can come back weeks, months or years later and learn from it.

-Then there’s the public record part.
-Everyone is on the same level playing field, you know you can trust what you see on other people’s blogs.
+Then there’s the matter of public record.
+Everyone is on the same playing field and so you know you can trust what you see on other people’s blogs.
 It’s not just the good stuff, it’s everything.
 Then you can make your own call whether you like what you see.

 Moderators are volunteers from the TradingView community who donate their time to make sure that TradingView stays useful and focused.
 They do not get compensated for their time.
 We all give them a HUGE thanks for their enthusiasm and dedication!

-Their job is to maintain high quality of published content and keep chats organized.
+TradingView wants its community to act professionally and with mutual respect so that moderators do not typically need to enforce our House Rules.
+Their objective is to maintain the high quality of published content and keep chats organized.

-It’s their responsibility to swiftly deal with any content or users that violate guidelines described above.
-Moderators have an open channel of communication with TradingView management, and are official TradingView representatives on the site.
+When any content or user violates House Rules, moderators will act swiftly.
+They have an open channel of communication with TradingView management and are official TradingView representatives on the site.

 TradingView management has regular meetings with the moderator staff, reviews decisions as needed and makes appropriate changes.
-If you have a disagreement with a moderator - send him/her a private message and talk about it.
-99% of disputes are effectively and efficiently solved this way.
+If you have a disagreement with a moderator, send him/her a private message and talk about it.
+Most misunderstandings are effectively and efficiently resolved this way.